 How gorgeous?
 Just across the French border is Mont Salève, also known as “The Balcony of Geneva.”
 I think it's a MUST to head up here in time for sunset.

-You just have to take a 20-minute bus ride with bus no. 8 (direction “Veyvrier) to the terminal stop, walk across the border and get a cable car that carries you to an altitude of 1100 meter in less than five minutes.
+You just have to take a 20-minute bus ride with bus no. 8 (direction “Veyvrier) to the terminal stop, walk across the border and get a cable car that carries you to an altitude of 1100 meters in less than five minutes.
 The views are breathtaking.
 Mont Salève is also known as a playground for sports lovers.
 You can go paragliding, mountain biking, climbing, trekking, or cross-country skiing in winter.

 When Helena and I were there, we saw many people paragliding.
 I tried not to be too jealous.
 It looked beyond romantic to paraglide into the sunset with Jet d'eau dancing in the background.